lizmckenna/ps239t-final-project/README.md

 ## Short Description

-Give a short, 1-2 paragraph description of your project.
-Focus on the code, not the theoretical / substantive / academic side of things.

 This project:

 1. Collects Portuguese-language newspaper articles about protests in Brazil between March-August 2014 via a batch download from LexisNexis Academic